KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 # Website Options

-* United Methodist Church Web Hosting
+The web options chosen all provided value for money, with the two associated with the United Methodist Church being given first priority.

+Order of priority given to web hosting options:

+1. United Methodist web hosting (based on WordPress)
-* Ezekiel Web Hosting (discount due to United Methodist partnership)
+2. Ezekial Web Hosting (discount due to United Methodist partnership)
-* Squarespace

-First priority was given to the national United Methodist Church's own web hosting platform (which is based on WordPress)
+3. Squarespace (a low cost web host with beautiful templates)

 ### United Methodist Church Web Hosting